finarly/Notes/In_progress/DataBricks_Association.md

     This stores the state of your streaming in cloud storage so that the status of your streaming can be tracked.
     Checkpoints **cannot** be shared between separate streams.

+    - Guarantees

-    1. Fault tolerance (checkpointing + write ahead logs) These two will record which range of data go progressed during each trigger interval.
+        1. Fault tolerance (checkpointing + write ahead logs):
+            These two will record which range of data go progressed during each trigger interval.
             In case of failure, the streaming engine can resume where it left off.

+        2. Exactly